Weight Loss

 The beauty of mindful eating is that it's accessible to everyone, anywhere, at any time.
 Practice makes perfect — keeping track of your mindful eating habits can help you to assess and re-address them periodically.

-At Felix, we provide a holistic program that includes not only weight loss medication but a sustainable weight management course that incorporates both mindful eating and intuitive eating principles.
+At Felix, we provide a holistic program that includes not only weight loss treatment plans but a sustainable weight management course that incorporates both mindful eating and intuitive eating principles.

 Medically reviewed by